-After a decision, order, or requirement shall have been made by the Commission, a division, and individual Commissioner, or a board, or after an order recommended by an individual Commissioner or a board shall have become the order of the Commission as provided in paragraph (5) of this section, any party thereto may at any time, subject to such limitations as may be established by the Commission as hereinafter authorized, make application for rehearing, reargument, or reconsideration of the same, or of any matter determined therein.
+After a decision, order, or requirement shall have been made by the Commission, a division, and individ-. ual Commissioner, or a board, or after an order recommended by an individual Commissioner or a board shall have become the order of the Commission as provided in paragraph (5) of this section, any party thereto may at any time, subject to such limitations as may be established by the Commission as hereinafter authorised, make application for rehearing, reargument, or reconsideration of the same, or of any matter determined therein.
 Such applications shall be governed by such general rules as the Commission may establish.
-Any such application, if the decision, order, or requirement was made by the Commission, shall be considered and acted upon by the Commission.
+Any such application, if the decision, order, or require-ment was made by the Commission, shall be consid-ered and acted upon by the Commission.
 If the decision, order, or requirement was made by a division, an individual Commissioner, or a board, such application shall be considered and acted upon by the Commission or referred to an appropriate appellate division for consideration and action.
-Rehearing, reargument, or reconsideration may be granted if sufficient reason therefor be made to appear; but the Commission may, from time to time, make or amend general rules or orders establishing limitations upon the right to apply for rehearing, reargument, or reconsideration of a decision, order, or requirement of the Commission or of a division so as to confine such right to proceedings, or classes of proceedings, involving issues of general transportation importance.
-Notwithstanding the foregoing provisions of this paragraph, any application for rehearing, reargument, or reconsideration of a matter assigned or referred to an individual Commissioner or a board, under the provisions of paragraph (2) of this section, if such application shall have been filed within twenty days after the recommended order in the proceeding shall have become the order of the Commission as provided in paragraph (5) of this section, and if such matter shall not have been reconsidered or reheard as provided in said paragraph, shall be referred to an appropriate appellate division of the Commission and such division shall reconsider the matter either upon the same record or after a further
+Rehearing, reargument, or reconsideration may be granted if sufficient reason therefor be made to appear; but the Commission may, from time to time, make or amend general rules or orders establishing limitations upon the right to apply for rehearing, reargument, or reconsideration of a de-cision, order, or requirement of the Commission or of a division so as to confine such right to proceedings, or a division so as to contribute such right to proceedings, or classes of proceedings, involving issues of general transportation importance.
+Notwithstanding the fore-going provisions of this paragraph, any application for rehearing, reargument, or reconsideration of a matter assigned or referred to an individual Commissioner or assigned or referred to an individual Commissioner or a board, under the provisions of paragraph (3) of this soction, if such application shall have been filed within twenty days after the recommended order in the proceeding shall have become the order of the Commission as provided in paragraph (3) of this sec-tion, and if such matter shall not have been reconsid-ered or reheard as provided in said paragraph, shall be referred to an appropriate appellate division of the Commission and such division shall reconsider the matter either upon the same reconsider the matter either upon the same record or after a further hearing.